App Development: User Guide

 Before you proceed

 Every technology has its strengths and use case scenario where it shines.
-While is a generic build and runtime environment for internet based solutions for web and mobile, its strengths are best leveraged in a commercial business type of application.
-Before proceeding, do see the comments below-
+While is a generic build and runtime environment for internet-based solutions for web and mobile, its strengths are best leveraged in a commercial business type of application.
+Before proceeding, consider the following-

 1. A business application is one that has a significant server-side role; there are user transactions, which require monitoring, and perhaps fulfilment and customer service. is ideally suited for this, because it takes an integrated view of the problem and can deliver maximum value.